ansorre/Cedilla/README.md

   to execute some javascript inside the template (one line way):

-    § var foo="foo"; // the rest till the enf of line is javascript
+    § var foo="foo"; // this is JavaScript till the enf of line

   another one line way:

     § var foo="I'm it!"; §This is foo: §foo

-  the multiline way is possibile too, instead of § &lt;javascript&gt; § you just go with §| &lt;javascript&gt; |§
+  the multi-line way is possibile too, instead of § &lt;javascript&gt; § you just go with §| &lt;javascript&gt; |§

     §|
      var createdHere=